10 Causes of Light Brown Stools: What's Normal & Not?

 2 .
 Diarrhea (loose stool).

-The normal brown color of the stool is a result of the action of gut bacteria on bilirubin (secreted in bile to the gut tract).
+The normal brown color of the stool results from the action of gut bacteria on bilirubin (secreted in bile to the gut tract).

 With diarrhea, There is a speeding up of the passage of small intestinal and colonic contents.
 So, the stool will not have enough time to be processed into its brown color.